Redditor Is Worried His GF Is Jealous Of Their Puppy Because She Doesn't Want To Take Care Of It And Wants To Re-Home It

 "How much more of the room do you need to read?"

 Redditors weren't easy on OP's girlfriend.
-They told him that was not the proper behavior for someone who desperately wanted to get a dog as fast as possible.
+They told him that this was not the proper behavior for someone who desperately wanted to get a dog as fast as possible.

-They even advised him to rehome his girlfriend as she was trying to get rid of the poor puppy.
+They even advised him to rehome his girlfriend, as she was trying to get rid of the poor puppy.
 But what do you think?
 Share your thoughts with us in the comment section below.